hyde-ipc is a Rust Implementation for interacting with the Hyprland via its IPC interface. hyde-ipc

 cd hyde-ipc

-cargo build
+cargo build --frozen

-hyde-ipc --help
+hyde-ipc keyword --help

 hyde-ipc keyword --get --async decoration:blur:size

-hyde-ipc keyword -s -a decoration:blur:passes 10
+hyde-ipc keyword -g -a decoration:blur:size

-Listen for and log Hyprland events.
+Listen for and log Hyprland events:

 hyde-ipc listen